moonstar-x/old-server-setup/docs/setting-up/packages-and-programs.md

     sudo adduser $USER vboxusers

-We're not there yet, we still need to install the extension that will let VirtualBox run a VRDP server so we can use the VM remotely through an RDP connection.
+We're not there yet, we still need to install the extension that will let **VirtualBox** run a *VRDP* server so we can use the VM remotely through an *RDP* connection.
 [Download the VirtualBox Extension Pack corresponding to your version from Oracle's official site](https://download.virtualbox.org/virtualbox/).
-To check your VirtualBox version, run:
+To check your **VirtualBox** version, run:

     vboxmanage --version

-Copy the link, download through *wget* and install.
-(Keep in mind the example may show a link incompatible with your VirtualBox version).
+Copy the link and download through *wget* and install.
+(Keep in mind the example may show a link incompatible with your **VirtualBox** version).

     wget https://download.virtualbox.org/virtualbox/5.2.16/Oracle_VM_VirtualBox_Extension_Pack-5.2.16.vbox-extpack
     sudo VBoxManage extpack install Oracle_VM_VirtualBox_Extension_Pack-5.2.16.vbox-extpack